z0u/z0u.github.io/portfolio.md

 A visualisation I developed at VPAC Innovations to demonstrate our engineering capabilities.
 The video shows a complex assembly (a limited-slip differential) with various physical simulations applied to it.
 A novel cross-sectional method was used for the transitions between shots.
 I modelled, animated, rendered and edited the video in Blender, with direction from Ariana Mugica Morales.
 The video was shown at the 2014 Grand Prix in Melbourne.

+# S. Cargo

+{% youtube ToiUdV42aZY %}

+S. Cargo is a 3D adventure game about a snail who has been robbed.
+The player controls Cargo, exploring the environment from a snail's point of view.
+The snail integrates tightly with the environment; wrapping around objects, clibing walls, and brushing grass out of the way.
+The game focuses on immersion and story telling, with high-quality animation for the non-player characters.

 ## Social

 I have a decent reputation on StackOverflow (top 5%).